 1. Prepare 2 large baking sheets with non-stick baking mats or parchment paper.
 In a large bowl mix sugar, golden syrup, vanilla and milk, stir until a thick consistency has formed.

 2. Divide into small bowls for however many colors you will me making.
 Add 1 drop of dye per bowl, mix well.
-Add into the bag and carefully place a small dot continuing until all mixtures has finished.
+Add into bag and carefully place a small dot continuing until all mixture has finished.
 Place in a safe place and allow to dry overnight.

 3. Store in a closed container in the refrigerator.